yaoyichen/INF-X-Retriever/docs/index.md

 ### 🚫 No HyDE

-**Rationale:** *Epistemological inconsistency with RAG objectives*
+**Rationale:** *Logical contradiction in the retrieval paradigm*

+Hypothetical Document Embeddings (HyDE) is a retrieval technique that works as follows: given a user query, it first uses an LLM to generate a hypothetical "ideal answer" to that query, then retrieves documents that are semantically similar to this generated answer.

-Hypothetical Document Embeddings (HyDE) leverage LLMs to synthesize idealized answers, subsequently retrieving semantically proximate documents.
-This methodology embodies a fundamental logical contradiction:
+**The Core Problem:** This approach contains a fundamental logical contradiction:
-- **If the LLM possesses domain knowledge** → Retrieval augmentation becomes obsolete
-- **If the LLM lacks domain knowledge** → Synthesized hypotheses constitute hallucinated artifacts

-While HyDE demonstrates benchmark efficacy (leveraging training data overlap), it **fundamentally fails in out-of-distribution domains**—precisely the scenarios for which RAG architectures are engineered.
+- **Scenario A:** If the LLM already knows the correct answer (i.e., it has the domain knowledge needed to generate an accurate hypothetical answer), then why do we need retrieval at all?
+The LLM can answer directly—making the entire RAG pipeline redundant.

+- **Scenario B:** If the LLM lacks the domain knowledge (which is precisely why we use RAG), then the "hypothetical answer" it generates is essentially a hallucination—a plausible-sounding but potentially incorrect response.
+Using this hallucinated answer to retrieve documents is like using a wrong map to navigate: you might find documents that seem relevant, but they may not actually contain the information needed to answer the original query correctly.

+**Why It Fails in Practice:** While HyDE may perform well on benchmarks where test queries overlap with the LLM's training data (allowing it to generate reasonable hypothetical answers), it breaks down in real-world scenarios involving specialized domains, proprietary knowledge, or recent information—exactly the use cases where RAG systems are most valuable.
+In these scenarios, the LLM's hypothetical answers are unreliable, leading to retrieval failures that cascade through the entire system.

+**Our Approach:** We perform direct query alignment—extracting the core retrieval intent from the user's query without generating hypothetical content.
+This ensures that retrieval is grounded in actual user needs rather than LLM-generated artifacts.

 ### ⚡ Radical Simplicity